Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 How Many People Work In An F1 Team?

-Formula 1 racing is definitely a team sport.
-Of course, the driver is alone out there in the car, but does indeed have a teammate alongside.
-But these are not the only stars of the show.
-So how many people work in an F1 team?
+Formula 1 is definitely a team sport, with lots of people involved in various different roles.
+Of course, the driver is alone out on the track, but they have huge teams around them.
+But just how many people are in an F1 team?

-Hundreds of people usually work in an F1 team.
-Besides the drivers, team principal, engineers, analysts and mechanics, there are also the media team and trainers who bring the race team to 50-75 people.
-Adding in the factory team who design and manufacture the cars can bring the total up to 1000+.
+F1 teams may have up to 1200 people in them.
+Besides the drivers, team principal, engineers, and mechanics, there are also the media team and trainers who bring the race team to 50+ people.
+Adding in the factory team who design and build the cars can bring the total to 1000+ for the top teams.

 The People In An F1 Team